Posted by A&WSCL on 02/08/2015 04:48

 In the absence of prior decisions by the Council, the Management Committee shall fix the dates for the matches and grounds for the finals.

-Where possible, with the exception of the finals, the corresponding grounds in the Waddilove, 1st XI Twenty20 and Birtwhistle Competitions shall be arranged for the same dates.
+Where possible, with the exception of the finals, the corresponding grounds in the Waddilove, Awards Galore and Birtwhistle Competitions shall be arranged for the same dates.

 Waddilove Cup ties shall be scheduled to commence no later than 1.30pm.